Child contact centre: United Kingdom

 The centres are local projects, run by a range of organisations, including community groups, charities, social enterprises, companies and local authorities.
 The first contact centre in England opened in 1985 and the first centres in Scotland opened in 1988.

 The National Association of Child Contact Centres is the supporting membership body for around 350 child contact centres and services located throughout England (including the Channel Isles), Wales and Northern Ireland.
 It is the largest in Europe.
 The majority of centres in Scotland are run by Relationships Scotland].
 A Nottingham magistrate, Mary Lower, founded the first child contact centre for private law in 1985.
-She went on to form the National Association in 1991, continued her involvement as President until she died in 2017.
-Sir James Munby is now NACCC's President supported by two Vice Presidents (Baroness McIntosh of Pickering and Sir Mark Hedley) and Patron - Sir Andrew McFarlane (President of the Family Division and Head of Family Justice).
+She went on to form the National Association in 1991, continued her involvement as president until she died in 2017.
+Sir James Munby is now NACCC's president supported by two Vice Presidents (Baroness McIntosh of Pickering and Sir Mark Hedley) and Patron – Sir Andrew McFarlane (President of the Family Division and Head of Family Justice).
 Now an established charity and company limited by guarantee, NACCC has a board of trustees chaired by Hazel Hedley.
 The staff team are led by the Chief Executive, Elizabeth Coe.

 Families either apply direct to go to a child contact centre direct or are referred by family solicitors, family mediators, social workers or CAFCASS officers.

 Australia

-Children's Contact Services (CCS) are funded under the Government of Australia's "Family Relationship Services Program" (FRSP).
+Children's Contact Services (CCS) are funded under the Australian Government's "Family Relationship Services Program" (FRSP).
 The services help with handover of children and also provide supervised contact.